amd/HPCTrainingDock/README.md

 # 1. Synopsis
-Welcome to AMD's training environment repo!
+Welcome to AMD's model installation repo!

 Here, you will have the option to build and run a Docker container on which you will find a rich variety of AMD GPU software for you to test and experiment with.
 Alternative to the Docker container, we also provide the option to install the aforementioned AMD GPU software on a bare system, through a series of installation scripts.
 Currently, we are only supporting an Ubuntu operating system (OS), but work is underway to add support for other operating systems as well.
 Note that we provide the option to test the bare system install before you deploy it, using a Docker container.
 Details are provided next.

-This version of the training environment is for workstations and data center GPUs.
+This version of the model installation is for workstations and data center GPUs.
 Specifically, it has been tested on Radeon 6800XT graphics card and MI200 series and MI300A data center GPUs.

-# 2. Training Environment Setup Instructions
+# 2. Model Installation Setup Instructions
-We currently provide two options for the setup of the training environment: a Docker container, and a bare system install.
+We currently provide two options for the setup of the software: a Docker container, and a bare system install.
 The latter can be tested with a Docker container before deployment.

 ## 2.1 Training Docker Container Build Steps